For Headliner Highlight 10 we hear from Barack Lesnar from Cointelbro w/ Barack Lesnar.

 What has been most effective?
 Least effective?

-Once you have 10, 15 episodes, now a person that finds you they might listen to 10 of your episodes and say, “Hey, I like this guy.”
-But when you only have one or two episodes, there may not be enough to go off of, so just continue building.
+Once you have 10, 15 episodes, now a person that finds you, they might listen to 10 of your episodes and say, “Hey, I like this guy.”
+But when you only have one or two episodes, there may not be enough to go off of, so continue building.
 The quote, “if you build it, they will come,” really comes to mind.

 Why do you make Headliners?

-I really enjoy Headliner, the ability to make these trailers with the waveform and even convert my podcast into a quick video format with the waveform that I can upload on YouTube.
-That’s another huge way that I can promote my podcast and get new followers, via that channel.
+I really enjoy Headliner.
+The ability to make these trailers with the waveform and even convert my podcast into a quick video format with the waveform that I can upload on YouTube.
+That’s another huge way that I can promote my podcast and get new followers via that channel.

-Current podcasting setup?
+What’s your current podcasting setup?

 A quality podcast does not have to be as expensive as you may think.
 I do recommend having a decent computer with good processing power, maybe a good video card, a good sound card, some good RAM.
-I had a good computer built last year, I spent maybe $800 or $900 dollars so it’s pretty suped up but it really shows when I’m doing digital editing on my tracks.
+I had a good computer built last year, I spent maybe $800 or $900 dollars so it’s pretty suped-up, but it really shows when I’m doing digital editing on my tracks.

-As far as a microphone, I use a Blue Snowball microphone and I really enjoy it.
-You can probably get that microphone for $40 or $50, again, not very expensive, it has a convenient little stand, has a USB plugin, you can hook it up for the road.
-I’ve heard people say it doesn’t have very great quality but honestly, I think this is great quality.
-I’ve listened to some high quality podcasts, let’s say Talk is Jericho, and I think the audio quality I’m pumping out right now is comparable, after I edit it of course.
+As far as a microphone, I use a Blue Snowball microphone, and I really enjoy it.
+You can probably get that microphone for $40 or $50, again, not very expensive; it has a convenient little stand, has a USB plugin, you can hook it up for the road.
+I’ve heard people say it doesn’t have very great quality, but honestly, I think this is great quality.
+I’ve listened to some high-quality podcasts, let’s say Talk is Jericho, and I think the audio quality I’m pumping out right now is comparable after I edit it, of course.
 Maybe there’s less editing needed with a more expensive microphone, but again, if you have a digital workstation, you could add a couple of presets to the compressor and the equalizer, and you could pump out some quality audio with a $40 or $50 microphone.